near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 ---
 id: how-to-write-contracts-that-talk-to-each-other
-title: How to issue your own token (ERC20)
+title: How to write smart contracts that talk to each other
-sidebar_label: How to issue your own token (ERC20)
+sidebar_label: How to write smart contracts that talk to each other
 ---

 ## Introduction